enzo-santos/firefox-container/README.md

 # firefox_container

-A driver for automated authentications using Firefox Portable.
+A Windows driver for automated authentications using Firefox Portable.

 ## Installation